ORS-Consulting/ORS-openthermo/joss/paper.md

 ![Partial phase equilibrium visualised. \label{fig:sketch}](../joss/vessel_sketch.png){ width=100% }

 In its essence, the code solves the mass and energy balances with gas thermodynamics calculated using a combination of [thermopack](https://github.com/thermotools/thermopack) [@thermopack] and [thermo](https://github.com/CalebBell/thermo) [@thermo] where the former are used for cubic equation of state flash calculations and the latter for thermodynamic and transport properties (enthalpy, entropy, internal energy, density, viscosity, thermal conductivity).
 Either the Peng-Robinson or the Soave-Redlich-Kwong cubic equation of state can be applied.
 The energy balance is the first law of thermodynamics for an open system exchanging both heat and mass with the surroundings [@sva].
 Heat transfer between gas inventory and vessel wall is accounted for using either natural convection (wall in contact with gas) or nucleate boiling heat transfer (wall in contact with liquid) [@geankoplis].
 The mass balance is closed using an applicable flow equation [@yellowbook].
 The partial equilibrium approach implemented is heavily inspired by that implemented in VBsim [@speranza_blowdown_2005;@ricci_unsteady_2015;@DALESSANDRO2015719].
+The model framework and validation against experiments of *openthermo* is further detailed in [@AndreasenStegelmann].

 In the PPE approach, the fluid in the vessel is